MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: The verbose logging state will be turned on for Power Automate for desktop.
+- **1**: The verbose logging state is turned on for Power Automate for desktop.

 ## Allow users to register their machine to a different tenant in Power Automate machine-runtime app